Ray Lewis elected to Pro Football Hall of Fame

-Ray Lewis is on his way to the Pro Football Hall of Fame, while fellow former Hurricane Edgerrin James will have to wait another year.
+PEMBROKE PARK, Fla. - Ray Lewis is on his way to the Pro Football Hall of Fame, while fellow former Miami Hurricanes star Edgerrin James will have to wait another year.

 Lewis joins this year's Hall of Fame class, announced Saturday night on the eve of the Super Bowl.
 Before heading to the NFL, Lewis was a three-year starter at linebacker for the Hurricanes from 1993-95.
 The two-time All-American led the Big East Conference in tackles as a sophomore in 1994 and a junior in 1995.